 Note: Numbers depicted in the above chart are derived as the difference between the number of people in each category in the months shown and the number in those categories in March 2020.
 People 'working zero hours' excludes those doing so because they are on annual or other types of leave.
 'Discouraged workers' are those who have dropped out of the labour force as indicated by the difference in the labour force participation rate between the month shown and March 2020, during 2020, or the month prior to lockdowns in June and July 2021.
-Source: ABS, Labour Force, Australia, September 2021; Commonwealth Department of Health, Covid-19 Vaccine Roll-out, 22nd October 2021; Corinna.
+Source: ABS, Labour Force, Australia, September 2021; Commonwealth Department of Health, Covid-19 Vaccine Roll-out, 29th October 2021: Corinna.
 Return to "What's New".

-- Out \$11.6bn in Covid-19 disaster payments to 2.16 mn workers unable to earn income due to public health orders or other Covid-related restrictions - of this amount, \$7.3bn has been to people in NSW, \$3.7bn to Victoria, \$318mn to the ACT and \$253mn to Queensland - The Federal Government has also paid out \$239mn in \$200 income support payments to 178,000 people already on income support payments who have lost 8 hours or more of part-time work due to lockdowns, and \$145mn in pandemic leave disaster payments to 90,000 people who have been required to self-isolate or quarantine, or who are caring for someone with Covid-19 - State Governments have also made payments to businesses and individuals affected by lockdowns or requirements to isolate - The Government has announced that it will cease making these payments automatically in states where 70% of the over-16 population have been fully vaccinated, and that once more than 80% have been fully vaccinated, payments will be 'tapered' over a 3-week period
+- Since the beginning of June the Federal Government has paid out \$12.1bn in Covid-19 disaster payments to 2.17 mn workers unable to earn income due to public health orders or other Covid-related restrictions - of this amount, \$7.4bn has been to people in NSW, \$4.1bn to Victoria, \$333mn to the ACT and \$306mn to other states - The Federal Government has also paid out \$261mn in \$200 income support payments to 180,000 people already on income support payments who have lost 8 hours or more of part-time work due to lockdowns, and \$157mn in pandemic leave disaster payments to 97,000 people who have been required to self-isolate or quarantine, or who are caring for someone with Covid-19 - State Governments have also made payments to businesses and individuals affected by lockdowns or requirements to isolate - The Government has announced that it will cease making these payments automatically in states where 70% of the over-16 population have been fully vaccinated, and that once more than 80% have been fully vaccinated, payments will be 'tapered' over a 3-week period SAUL ESLAKE